Vic-Warden/Digital-Life-Hipper-Monitoring/docs/design/figma.md

 - The color of the shadow around the boxes: Light blue (color code: 3981C1)

 **References**
-- The app used for getting the color code from the website is a macOS app: Digital Color Meter
+- The app used for getting the color code from the website is a macOS app: Digital Color Meter.
+- Chatgpt was used to figure out how to use the shadows in figma.